 - Click on Apply to visualize the series

 - We have the monthly CPI from January 1995 to December 2010, but we are interested in the quarterly inflation rate.
 To manipulate the data, go under the Manipulate tab.

 - Select Quarterly (average) from the first drop-down menu (“Frequency of output data will be”), and Use calendar year from the second drop-down menu (“When converting frequency by summing or averaging”).

 - To transform the price index into an inflation rate, select Percent changes, year-to-year from the third drop-out menu (“Data table will contain”).

 - Click on Apply to vizualize the series.

 - To download the data, go under the Download tab.

 - Use “Option 1 – Download data as displayed in the Data table tab”.

-- Select the language, the output format type (time as rows), the file format, and click on Download data.
+- Select the language, the output format type (time as rows), the file format, and click on Download data (link may open in another window).
 The output will be a database that can be opened in Excel.
 To download series in another format (e.g. SPSS, SAS) use CHASS.